chesslablab/testing-redux-chess/README.md

     $ git clone git@github.com:chesslab/redux-chess.git @chesslab/redux-chess

-> Notice that this npm package starts with @ because this is how an organization is denoted.
+> Notice that this package starts with @ because this is how an organization is denoted in the npm registry.

 Don't forget to install the npm dependencies in the `@chesslab/redux-chess` directory: